 Sales engineers prepare and deliver technical presentations to explain services or products to prospective and existing customers.
 They assess equipment needs, provide sales support, and work with sales teams.

 Source: Bureau of Labor Statistics

 How to Choose a Master's Program in Entrepreneurship

 When choosing a program, students should consider cost, location, internship opportunities, and program concentrations.
 They should evaluate all aspects of cost, including tuition, room and board, and transportation.
 Students should also look into financial aid and scholarships.

 Students should consider the location of a college, the cost of living, and employment opportunities in the area.
 Many programs require students to complete a practicum or internship.
-The decision between online or on-campus classes is another factor to consider as well.
+The decision between an online master's in entrepreneurship or an on-campus degree is another factor to consider as well.

 What's the Difference Between a Master's in Entrepreneurship and an MBA in Entrepreneurship?